HL7/cgm/input/pagecontent/index.md

 * CGM Data Receivers

-  * SHALL advertise support CGM by including exactly one of these canonical URLs in their CapabilityStatement.instantiates:
+  * SHALL advertise support for CGM Data Submission by including exactly one of these canonical URLs in their `CapabilityStatement.instantiates`:
     * `http://hl7.org/uv/cgm/CapabilityStatement/cgm-data-receiver` - for transaction-based submission to `[base]/`.
 With transaction-based submission, CGM Receivers SHALL accept all submitted entries or fail the transaction.
     * `http://hl7.org/uv/cgm/CapabilityStatement/cgm-data-receiver-by-operation` - for operation-based submission to `[base]/$submit-cgm-bundle`.
 With operation-baesd submission, CGM Receivers MAY choose to store only a subset of resources in a submitted bundle